 - I am unworthy and unlovable.

 - Others are my source of love.

 - I can have control over how others feel about me and treat me.

 Part 2 was about the first of these beliefs - learning how to handle pain.
 This article addresses the second and third beliefs - "I am unworthy and unlovable" and "Others are my source of love."

-The problem is we became addicted to trying to get love from others and never learned that we can, as adults, access love directly from our Source.
+The problem is we became addicted to trying to get love from others.

 If you could see love, you would see that we live in a universe of love - that it is all around you as well as within you.
+Love is what you are.
 Your feeling self - your inner child - needs that love to survive and thrive.
-It is everywhere, yet your Child may be starving for love.
+It is everywhere, yet your inner child may be starving for love.

-The inner abandonment that comes from using substances, things, activities or people as your source of love is the real source of your pain.
-As long as you are making something or someone outside yourself your dependable source of love, you will be creating - through your self-abandonment - the very pain you are trying so hard to avoid.
+The self-abandonment that comes from using substances, things, activities or people as your source of love is the real source of much of your pain.
+As long as you are making something or someone outside yourself your dependable source of love, you will be creating - through your self-abandonment - much of the very pain you are trying so hard to avoid.

-As children, our parents were supposed to bring us love from our Source.
+As children, our parents were supposed to bring us love from spirit.
 As adults, we are supposed to be doing this for ourselves.
-But when our parents didn't show us how to do it for ourselves because they were not doing it for themselves or for us, we never learned how access our true Source of love.
-Without this access, you will remain stuck in your addictions, trying to fill the inner emptiness that can only be filled with love from your Source.
+But when our parents didn't show us how to do it for ourselves because they were not doing it for themselves or for us, we never learned how access our true source of love.
+Without this access, you will remain stuck in your addictions, trying to fill the inner emptiness that can only be filled with love from spirit.